kaiakamatsu/BENG183-Classification/Classification.md

 Let's explore a scenario in which a healthcare provider wants to classify a tumor based on an image.
 Based on several visual features of the tumor images, can we accurately catergorize the tumor as benign or malignant?

-[Khairunnahar et al. 2019, *Informatics in Medicine Unlocked*](https://www.sciencedirect.com/science/article/pii/S2352914818301497#sec1) explores this question by implementing a logistic regression model for tumor classificaiton.
+[Khairunnahar et al. 2019, *Informatics in Medicine Unlocked*](https://www.sciencedirect.com/science/article/pii/S2352914818301497#sec1) explores this question by implementing a logistic regression model for tumor classification.
 They utilize a labeled breast cancer diagnosis [dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) with the following features: Radius, Texture, Perimeter, Area, Smoothness, Compactness, Concavity, Concave points, Symmetry and Fractal dimension.
 In their analysis, they create a logistic regression model that can predict tumor malignancy with **97.4249% accuracy**.
 See ROC curve below:

 <div align="center">
 <img src="https://ars.els-cdn.com/content/image/1-s2.0-S2352914818301497-gr5_lrg.jpg"